 4. Selecting the incorrect property exemptions

 Chapter 7 and Chapter 13 both include different property exemptions.
 These are often key.
-Make sure you have up to date information on what you can include as an exemption, as the rules periodically change.
+Make sure you have up-to-date information on what you can include as an exemption, as the rules periodically change.
 There are also a number of complexities that arise when you own joint property.
-In addition, you may run into difficulty if you’re not sure how to list a property or don’t know the equity on your property.
-A visit to an attorney in this case may save you valuable heirlooms and potentially your car or your home.
+In addition, you may run into difficulty if you’re unsure how to list a property or don’t know the equity on your property.
+A visit to an attorney may save you valuable heirlooms and potentially your car or your home.

 5. Failing to complete required credit counseling courses